jdriselvato/NDS-Homebrew-Development/README.md

 Devkitpro now starts you off with GC and Wii SDKs.
 To get the GBA/NDS version of devkitPro use the link below: http://devkitpro.org/wiki/Getting_Started/devkitARM

+All projects are currently compiled with 1.50.3 NDS rom tool and devkitARM r45 (latest).

 After installing (OSX perl install) it requires you to set up environment variables.
 This is what my *~/.bash_profile* looks like:
 ```